-Most racers these days puts you behind the wheel of a car or has you piloting a plane.
+Most racers these days put you behind the wheel of a car or have you piloting a plane.
 It’s simple, down-to-Earth stuff.
-Not so with Speedway Heroes, as here, you could easily find yourself racing against a horse or a UFO, each with their own special abilities.
+Not so with Speedway Heroes, as here, you could easily find yourself racing against a horse or a UFO, each with its own special abilities.
 How’s that for a unique twist, eh?

 Even though the game is still under development, the current build is quite playable, on top of being rather entertaining.
 That does mean everything can change between now and the release of v1.0, which is why the title has a version number – reference and all that.